AWS-Security-Portfolio/ec2-hardening/README.md

 2. Security Group Configuration
    - Defined inbound rules to only allow:
-      - SSH (port 22) — restricted to my IP address
+      - SSH (port 22) — restricted to my IP address.
-      - HTTP (port 80) — open to the internet
+      - HTTP (port 80) — open to the internet.
-      - HTTPS (port 443) — open to the internet
+      - HTTPS (port 443) — open to the internet.
    - All other inbound traffic is denied.

 3. EC2 Launch with Hardened Settings